Amanda-Ruzza/rag-pdf-mongodb-local/README.md

 #### Additional Setup

 * Install the [tesseract cli](https://tesseract-ocr.github.io/tessdoc/Command-Line-Usage.html) in your local machine and add the `tesseract location path` to the `.env` file - `pytesseract` is a python package for `tesseract`, however, it works out of the tesseract cli locally installed
 *

 #### Virtual Environment Activation

+Create a `chatbot-app` virtual environment for your project:

+And activate it:
 `source chatbot-env/bin/activate`

 #### Shell Script